Jakin687/tissquickregistrationscript/README.md

 | placeOfExam             | location of exam which you want to join (eg. name of room / column "location" in the exams "Events" table) |
 | slotOfExam              | slot of exam which you want to join (sometimes exams have multiple slots a student can join / you need to enter start date & time infos of the slot) |

+*Every other configuration, like registrationType or lvaNumber, is gathered by the script automatically.*

+*In general I recommend not tampering with already filled out fields.*

 ## License